Putting it together

 window::Union{Nothing,Blink.Window}

-endAs its name suggests, a SyncPlot will keep the Julia representation of the a plot (the Plot instance) in sync with a plot with a frontend.
+endAs its name suggests, a SyncPlot will keep the Julia representation of a plot (the Plot instance) in sync with a plot with a front-end.
+The scope field refers to a WebIO.Scope object used for passing messages between Julia and JavaScript.

-The Plot function will create a new Plot object and the plot function will create a new SyncPlot.
+The Plot function will create a new Plot object while the plot function will create a new SyncPlot.
 The plot function passes all arguments to construct a Plot and then sets up the display.
-All Plot methods are also defined for plot
+All Plot methods are also defined for plot.

 By leveraging WebIO.jl we can render our figures anywhere WebIO can render.
-At time of writing this includes Jupyter notebooks, Jupyterlab, Mux.jl web apps, the Juno Julia environment inside the Atom text editor, and Electron windows from Blink.jl.
-Please see the WebIO.jl readme for additional (and up to date!) information.
+At time of writing this includes Jupyter notebooks, Jupyterlab, Mux.jl web apps, and Electron windows from Blink.jl.
+Please see the WebIO.jl documentation for additional information.

 p = plot(rand(10, 4));